Benji Compton: Career

-Compton has ridden for Buxton Hitmen in 2004, Scunthorpe Scorpions in 2005, Sheffield Tigers in 2006 as well as Berwick Bandits and King's Lynn Stars in 2007.
+Compton has ridden for Buxton Hitmen in 2004, Scunthorpe Scorpions in 2005, Sheffield Tigers in 2006.
+He won the Conference League Pairs Championship, partnering Paul Cooper, held at the Eddie Wright Raceway, on 28 August 2006.

+In 2007, He rode for Berwick Bandits and King's Lynn Stars.
 He won the Premier Trophy in 2007 while riding for King's Lynn.

-His parent club is Sheffield Tigers who in 2008 granted him permission to ride for Scunthorpe Scorpions who had moved up to the Premier League from the Conference League.
+His parent club was Sheffield Tigers who in 2008 granted him permission to ride for Scunthorpe Scorpions who had moved up to the Premier League from the Conference League.
 Compton had ridden for Scunthorpe in the Conference League from 2005 to 2007.
 In May 2008, however, it was revealed that Compton would be leaving Scunthorpe as part of team strengthening.
 Compton subsequently rode for the Redcar Bears for the remainder of the season.
 In September 2008, Compton won the Conference League Riders' Championship at Rye House with a 14 point tally.

-Compton is the first speedway rider with Spanish citizenship to have signed a contract with a Polish club (Polonia Piła for the 2009 season).
+Compton was the first speedway rider with Spanish citizenship to have signed a contract with a Polish club (Polonia Piła for the 2009 season).
 In August 2009, he joined National League team, the Weymouth Wildcats.

 Compton took some time out from speedway to concentrate on his budding career in hairdressing, but returned in 2013 with Kent Kings in the National League.

 In 2021, he rode for the Belle Vue Colts during the 2021 National Development League speedway season.